Samaritan (novel)

 Samaritan is a novel by Richard Price, first published in 2003.
 It tells the story of a wealthy screenwriter who returns to his impoverished neighborhood in Dempsey, New Jersey, where he begins to help others.
 His motivations and their ramifications are explored.
 Throughout the novel, various characters help others, with each good deed having different repercussions.

-Setting

-Dempsey – A fictional city that is the setting for most of Richard Price's books.
-The residents are predominantly African-American and poor.
-Price based Dempsey on the real city of Jersey City, but felt that by fictionalizing it, he would have more freedom to create characters and settings.

-Dempsey Housing Projects – A set of buildings in Dempsey where much of the novel takes place.

-Little Venice - An affluent area that appears to have a predominantly elderly Jewish population.
+The hardcover artwork was later reused for the album Wallflowers: Collected 1996-2005.